jroell/Notes/README.md

-# Vurvey API Entities and Relations
+# Vurvey Entities and Relations

 This document provides a comprehensive overview of Vurvey's entity relationships.
 The documentation is organized by core domains and includes relationship diagrams to help visualize the connections between different entities.